Posted by Alison Arthur and Bethany Frank on 24 Oct 2019

-Paying with cash involves a certain level of imperfect calculation.
-Consumers rarely have on-hand the exact amount of money required to complete a transaction—they usually overestimate how much they need to avoid falling short, and the money left over often goes unaccounted for in the end.
-Change from broken bills tends to end up at the bottoms of purses or shoved into couches, but paying digitally prevents those few cents from ever escaping a customer’s account.
+Cash still has its place in the economy and it’s unlikely that paper money will disappear anytime soon.
+But it’s also worth noting that paying with cash involves a certain level of imperfect calculation.
+Consumers don’t always have the exact amount of money required to complete a transaction.
+In fact, they typically overestimate how much they need to avoid falling short.
+The leftover money often goes unaccounted for, ending up at the bottoms of purses or beneath couch cushions.

-Innovative technology is fueling a faster pace of life, and consumers need products and services that keep up with their hectic routines.
-Perhaps the largest drawback of traditional payment methods is their incompatibility with the expanding digital universe.
-The more technology becomes embedded into everyday life, the less useful cash, checks, money orders, and the like will become.
+Technology is fueling faster everything, and consumers need products and services that can keep up with their busy lives.
+Perhaps the biggest drawback of traditional payment methods is their incompatibility with the expanding digital universe.
+As technology becomes more embedded into everyday life, traditional payment methods like cash may feel increasingly cumbersome to consumers.

 The internet of things (IoT) is poised to speed the pace of change even further with device-driven payments powered by intelligent personal assistants like Amazon Alexa and Google Assistant, for example.
 Wearable payments via devices like smart watches and fitness trackers are likely to have an impact as well.
 Payment methods that slow consumers down may create additional friction and frustration as the world continues to modernize.